-6.1 The 2017/18 Internal Audit Annual Report and the Annual Governance Statement provided an update on the implementation of audit actions relating to a review of asbestos management and control.
-There was one recommendation outstanding from that review, relating to the provision of

-- In May 2016, Internal Audit reported findings from an investigation into areas of non-compliance with European funding requirements.
+- The 2017/18 Internal Audit Annual Report and the Annual Governance Statement provided an update on the implementation of audit actions relating to a review of asbestos management and control.
+There was one recommendation outstanding from that review, relating to the provision of specialised asbestos advice on management surveys.
+This has progressed with agreement that City Property (Glasgow) LLP staff will provide this advice.
+The detailed nature of how this will be managed is still being finalised by officers. - In May 2016, Internal Audit reported findings from an investigation into areas of non-compliance with European funding requirements.
 The review also included an assessment of the systems and controls for ensuring compliance with European funding within Jobs and Business Glasgow, and also more broadly across the Council.
 Since the original investigation, new governance arrangements have been established and detailed follow up work has been undertaken by Internal Audit showing that the key elements of the recommendations have been implemented.
 In 2018/19 work was ongoing to ensure that all new grants are included within the new grants register, and the Council continues to explore ways to ensure full audit trails are readily accessible and retained (for example relating to procured ICT expenditure or expenditure incurred by third parties). - During 2015/16 an Internal Audit into Disaster Recovery and Business Continuity controls concluded that the control environment was unsatisfactory and identified a number of improvement actions for the Council and its (then) ICT partner ACCESS.
 All of the original findings from that audit have been fully implemented through a new corporate business continuity framework.
 A subsequent Business Continuity audit found elements of non-compliance with the new framework.
 There is also a need for the Council to ensure that recovery time objectives for ICT systems in Business Continuity Plans are reasonable and appropriate, and match the actual provision in ICT Disaster Recovery Plans.
 Failure to do so may reduce the effectiveness of the Council's arrangements to respond to ICT applications being unavailable, and result in system down-times exceeding tolerances set out in Business Continuity Plans.
 Internal Audit will undertake further assurance work in this area during 2019/20. - 6.4 A previous audit reported that the control environment in relation to the management of school funds in primary and Additional Support for Learning schools was unsatisfactory.
 All actions have now been fully implemented.